30203587/event-driven-programming-outcome/design/document.md

 student can edit with real-time feedback on how its displayed.
 A reviewer can look into which SMART goals are being progressed on throughout the time on the course.
-The application is called MetaKey, named after the meta key on old keyboards, with the logo being with a diamond that used to symbolize it.
+The application is called MetaKey, named after the meta key on old keyboards, with the logo being with a diamond to symbolize it.

 # User Stories